Saint Sophia Cathedral, Polotsk: Baroque church

 In 1705–1710, Peter the Great and Aleksandr Menshikov used the church as a Powder House, which later exploded.
 Over the next almost three decades (1738–1765), the Uniate archbishop, Florian Hrebnicki, was rebuilding the cathedral.

-The Vilnius architect Johann Christoph Glaubitz is responsible for the current cathedral's appearance, which is an example of the Vilnian Baroque style.
+In 1738, he signed a contract with a master mason from Warsaw, Błażej Kosiński.
+The identity of the designer is unknown.
+According to Stanisław Lorentz, it was Johann Christoph Glaubitz, who built a palace in Struń for the bishop in 1749.
+Following this assumption Glaubitz is often attributed as the main achictect of the new cathedral, which is an example of the Vilnian Baroque style.
+Mariusz Karpowicz challenges this thesis, pointing out that in 1738 Johann Christoph Glaubitz was only just beginning his activity in Vilnius, initially working as a mason.
+The Polotsk cathedral also differs stylistically from his undisputed works.
+Karpowicz identifies Guido Antonio Longhi, the designer of the Church of the Holy Trinity in Kobyłka, as the original author of the project, Glaubitz was according to him responsible for finishing the project and interior decoration.
+Marian Morelowski identifies Aleksander Osikiewicz as the designer.

 Currently, it is a baroque structure with towers and the domes have being removed (or at least not rebuilt).
 The cathedral used to have a library and other important cultural artifacts, but the library was destroyed when King Stephen Báthory of Poland took the city during the Livonian War in the late 16th century.
 The town was occupied by the French during the Napoleonic Invasion of 1812 (indeed, two battles were fought at Polotsk in August and October, the second seeing house-to-house fighting).
 It was also occupied during the Nazi Invasion in the 1940s, when a large number of Polotsk's inhabitants were slaughtered.

 The cathedral has changed functions several times over the centuries.
 With the Union of Brest, the church became the cathedral of the Ruthenian Catholic Archeparchy of Polotsk–Vitebsk.
 During the Russo-Polish War of 1654–1667, the church was taken by the Russian troops of Tsar Alexei Mikhailovich, who visited the cathedral in 1654.
 In 1668, the cathedral again passed to the Greek Catholics and remained as such until 1839 when Bishop Joseph Siemaszko terminated the union and transferred jurisdiction to the Russian Orthodox Church.
 During the Soviet period, the cathedral housed the Polotsk Regional State Archive (from 1949 to 1954.)
 In 1967, the restoration work took place as the cathedral was to be turned into a museum of atheism, but the museum was moved to Vitebsk in 1969.
 The cathedral is now part of the State Museum-Preserve of Polotsk and used as a concert hall with an organ.
 There is an ongoing conversation of returning the building to the Russian Orthodox Church.